SonarSource-Demos/sonar-golc/README.md

 ❗️ The parameters **'Multithreading'** and **'Workers'** initialize whether multithreading is enabled or not, allowing parallel analysis.
 You can disable it by setting **'Multithreading'** to **false**. **'Workers'** corresponds to the number of concurrent analyses.

+❗️ The boolean parameters **DefaultBranch**, if set to true, specifies that only the default branch of each repository should be analyzed.
+If set to false, it will analyze all branches of each repository to determine the most important one.

  ✅ Run GoLC